Congratulations! You won!

 Spider Solitaire, solving example, two colors, section 3

 Unfortunately, there are no more moves that sort out the cards of the same color, but we still need to uncover more cards so that we have a bit more to work with.
-Let’s store the 2 of Spades on the 3 of Hearts in the eighth tableau.
+Let’s store the 2 of Spades on the 3 of Hearts in the eighth column.

 Spider Solitaire, solving example, two colors, section 4